redcross/dcsops/INSTALL.md

 $ rake staging:update_staging_db
 ```

-**Note**: Downloading the production backup and pushing the local data to staging can take some time, but user input is required to confirm the overwriting of the `arcdata-staging` database.
+**Note**: Downloading the production backup and pushing the local data to staging can take some time, but user input is required to confirm the overwriting of the `dcsops-staging` database.
 This is left in as an extra precaution against accidentally deleting production data.

 ## Database Management